harrywebster/pi-hole-addon-timed-access/README.md

 An addon for Pi-hole to only permit access (resolve DNS queries) for clients between defined times of the day.
 Common use-case is for parents to limit access for their children on devices between given times of day.

+## TODO

+- Create groups/domainlist with times from and until from a config in the `toggle.php` script rather than having to do that manually.
+- Support for times on specific days of the week
+- Change documentation to run toggle as pihole user (or a user with the sqllite permission)
+- Proof of concept for limited number of active hours - pick a client to only have 1 hour of activity per day

 ## Prerequsites

 - Pi-hole installed and operating on your network.